kennyas/RestaurantOpeningHoursTask/README.md

 # RestaurantOpeningHoursTask
-### The default json payload gets the works done, but it could be better refactored by making it much simpler "monday": [ { "type": "opening_hours", "openhour": 32400, "closehour":72000 } ],
+### The default json payload gets the job done, but it could be better refactored by making it much simpler using this format: "monday": [ { "type": "opening_hours", "openhour": 32400, "closehour":72000 } ],

 ## It is expected that the json payload should align with the above structure, as it is meant to reduce executive time and optimise server resources usage.